- Do I have an Advisor?

 NHTI administers several assessments that measure your abilities, aptitudes, and attitudes.
 The results of your testing can tell your advisor a great deal about your readiness for college and the appropriate courses which you should take to build a foundation for success in college.
 Your advisor will review this information with you and guide you in your course selection.

 The cost of ACCUPLACER® is $20.00.
-Payment will be taken at the Bursar’s Office.
+Payment will be taken at the Bursar’s Office, which is located in Sweeney Hall.
 Please show the receipt to the Learning Center staff at the time you are scheduled to take the test.
 You must also show a photo ID to the test proctor at the time of the test.
 Download a registration form here.

 How much time should I plan on studying in college?